-Where possible, students are encouraged to find their own work placements and take personal responsibility for researching their higher education and career path.
-We will provide support throughout the process through tutor guidance and will include information on how to find and approach potential employers.
-We will also give guidance on CV writing, as well as supplying a list of employers who have taken our students in the past.

-Online 'virtual' placements are also possible through our partnerships with UPTREE and Speakers for Schools.
+Students will undertake a 5 day block placement in Summer Term.
+Some students placements dates may vary depending on the needs of the studentincluding half days or part time over a number of weeks.
+Students are encouraged to find their own work placements and take personal responsibility forresearching their higher education and career path.
+We will provide support throughout the process through tutor guidance and will include information onhow to find and approach potential employers.
+Online 'virtual' placements are also possible through the growing number of work experience platforms.